IversonLeizke/Javascript/README.md

 **Examples**

 1. Just a simple js file exemple
 2. An example how strict mode helps to highlight some mistakes
 3. How to solve problems following an framework to find the solution
 4. Destructuring arrays
 5. Destructuring objects
 6. Spread operator
 7. Rest pattern and parameters
 8. Short circuting
 9. Nullish Coalescing Operator
+10. Logical assignment operator

 **Coding challenges:**